Palamanickam0806/Automatic-Speech-Recoginization-for-Single-Accent/README.md

   * Statistical Language Model for spelling correction and next word prediction.
  ## Language Model
    * It’s a statistical model that is designed to analyze the pattern of human language and predict the likelihood of a sequence of words or tokens.
-   * To tackled spelling errors in predictions  a novel static language model to added at post processing , where the incorrect word is found my check in word dictionary and      replaced with best matching and ngram sequence word.
+   * To tackled spelling errors in predictions  a novel static language model to added at post processing , where the incorrect word is replaced with best matching and ngram sequence word by checking in arpa file ```3gram.arpa```

 # Results